funlyonions/ttdocs/exchanges/simulated/SimulatedExchange.md

 An instrument exchange, in which the price history is based off the supplied data frame and trade execution is largely decided by the designated slippage model.
 If the `data_frame` parameter is not supplied upon initialization, it must be set before the exchange can be used within a trading environment.

+The reason we create simulated exchanges is so we create more robust models quickly.
+We train using either sampled or fake information.
+Usually the data sets are stochastic in nature.

 ## Class Parameters
 * `base_instrument`
   * The exchange symbol of the instrument to store/measure value in.